 - Use a ground fault circuit interrupter (GFCI) extension cord when using electrical tools outdoors.

 A standby (or stationary) generator is powered by natural gas or propane.
-Most are powerful enough to run a central air conditioner, kitchen appliances, and other large items at the same time.
+Most are powerful enough to run a central air conditioner, kitchen appliances, pumps, and other large items at the same time.

 A standby generator, the transfer switch, and the essential loads panel must be installed by a licensed electrician.